Markus Feulner: Early career

 Born in Scheßlitz, Upper Franconia, Feulner went through the Bayern Munich academy, but was unable to gain a place in the first team.
 In January 2004, he signed for strugglers 1.
 FC Köln.
 Hampered by injuries, Feulner could only play 38 games for the first team in two and a half seasons as the club moved in and out of the topflight.

 After a second relegation with Köln in 2006, Feulner signed for 1.
 FSV Mainz 05.
 Since then, even though Mainz was relegated the year after, he developed into an influential midfielder for the club and was rumored to have attracted interest from higher-profile teams such as Bayer Leverkusen.

 On 18 March 2009, it was announced that Feulner had signed a three-year contract with Borussia Dortmund.
 He officially joined on 1 July 2009 on a free transfer where he met up with his former coach Jürgen Klopp.

 1. FC Nürnberg

 In summer 2011, Feulner moved to 1.
 FC Nürnberg where he played 28 matches and scored one goal in his first season.

 FC Augsburg

 After three years with FC Augsburg in the Bundesliga, Feulner ended his top level career and signed a new two-year contract with the club's reserve team, playing in fourth tier Regionalliga Bayern.
 Additionally he became assistant coach of the club's under-16-team.

 Coaching career

 At the end of the 2018–19 season, Feulner retired and was hired as a part of the technical staff of FC Augsburg's U15 squad.
+He later became part of the U-19 team staff before taking over as head coach of the club's U-16 team ahead of the 2022–23 season.
+In March 2023, he took over the U17s, and ahead of the 2024–25 season, he was appointed manager of the U19s.